MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-rtladdaccessallowedaceex.md

 Unlike <a href="/windows-hardware/drivers/ddi/ntifs/nf-ntifs-rtladdaccessallowedace">RtlAddAccessAllowedAce</a>, this routine sets the inheritance ACE flags.

-For more information about security and access control, see the documentation about these topics in the Microsoft Windows SDK, such as:
+For more information about security and access control, see [Windows security model for driver developers](/windows-hardware/drivers/driversecurity/windows-security-model) and the documentation on these topics in the Windows SDK, such as:

 <ul>
 <li>